 She wriggled free and went racing away faster than Tadgh had ever seen her run.
 Fortunately, after he jogged a few steps the animals doubled back, cutting a wide circle he had no choice but to follow.

-An unnatural chill stole into his chest as the familiar surroundings grew even more foreign on the second pass.
-He should’ve been standing at the top of the hill, but instead of a steep slope a rocky ravine gaped before him like a wound.
+An unnatural chill stole into his chest as the familiar surroundings seemed even more foreign on the second pass.
+He should’ve been standing at the top of the hill.
+Instead of a steep slope though, a rocky ravine gaped before him like a wound.
 He twisted, thinking he’d gotten turned around, but the distant hills visible only seconds ago were no longer there.
 All he could see was the night sky wringing its last splashes of sunset into the black sea of trees.

 The rabbit’s long shadow distorted across the uneven ground, hinting at a form more sinister than a small, gray, hare.
 It fixed him with a red eye, and Tadgh swayed as another rush of vertigo nearly dropped him to his knees.